VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/volttron-central/volttron-central-platform.rst

 Volttron Central Platform (VCP)
 ===============================

-The VCP exposes a VOLTTRON instance to a Volttron Central (VC) agent.
-The VC agent can either be on the same or a different VOLTTRON instance.
+The VCP agent exposes a VOLTTRON instance to a Volttron Central (VC) agent.
+The VC agent can either be on the same or a remote VOLTTRON instance.
 The VCP agent will, once authenticated with the VC agent's instance, auto connect to the VC agent's instance and register itself on startup.
 The VCP instance will attempt to reconnect to the VC agent's instance if connection is disrupted.
-VCP has many configuration options available that can be set via the configuration store and/or initial configuration file.

 Publish Specifications
 ----------------------